+Name or Organisation : 3.
+To which part of the Local Plan does this representation relate?
 Paragraph 5.63 Policy Core Policy 15: Spatial Strategy for the South East Vale Sub-Area Proposals Мар 4.
-Do you cor nsider the Loca I Plan is : 4.(1) Legally compliant Yes х No 4.(2) Sound ( Effective and Positively Prep Justified) Yes No x 4 (3) Complie operate es with the Duty to co- Yes Х No
+Do you cor nsider the Loca l Plan is: 4.(1) Legally compliant Yes Х No 4.(2) Sound (Positively Prepared, Effective and Justified) Yes No X 4 (3) Complies with the Duty to co- operate Yes Х No Please mark as appropriate.
 5. Please give details of why you consider the Local Plan is not legally compliant or is unsound or fails to comply with the duty to co-operate.
 Please be as precise as possible.
 If you wish to support the legal compliance or soundness of the Local Plan or its compliance with the duty to co-operate, please also use this box to set out your comments.